Common Configuration (SIP)

 Attribute Default public host name fallback for various other configuration parameters.

-(Default = Automatically determined from system configuration).
+(Default = automatically determined from system configuration)

-"sip_public_port" Integer Attribute Default public port number fallback for various other configuration parameters.
+sip_public_port Integer Attribute Default public port number fallback for various other configuration parameters.

-"sip_public_domain" Hostname or
+sip_public_domain Hostname or

 IPv4 Address

-The "Realm" Inbound REGISTER requests must match this domain.
+Realm Inbound REGISTER requests must match this domain.

-"sip_bind_host" Hostname or
+sip_bind_host Hostname or

 IPv4 Address

-Attribute Convenience parameter which sets "sip_bind_udp_host", "sip_bind_tcp_host", "sip_public_udp_host", "sip_public_tcp_host" and "sip_contact_host".
+Attribute Convenience parameter which sets sip_bind_udp_host, sip_bind_tcp_host, sip_public_udp_host, sip_public_tcp_host, and sip_contact_host.

-(Default = 0.0.0.0).
+(Default = 0.0.0.0)

-"sip_bind_port" Integer Attribute Convenience parameter which sets "sip_bind_udp_port" and "sip_bind_tcp_port".
+sip_bind_port Integer Attribute Convenience parameter which sets sip_bind_udp_port and sip_bind_tcp_port.

-(Default = 5060).
+(Default = 5060)

-(Default = Yes).
+(Default = true)

-"sip_bind_udp_host" Hostname or
+sip_bind_udp_host Hostname or

 IPv4 Address